 If you’re interested in learning more about Hainan Gibbons, then ten amazing facts will certainly help.
-Through vital research mentioned above, we can understand more about which species are endangered and, most importantly, tell us more about what they need to survive.
+Through the vital research mentioned above, we can understand more about which species are endangered (even the ugly animals) and, most importantly, tell us more about what they need to survive.

 Sam produces our regular #TRVSTLOVES where she seeks out inspiration, news, and ideas from across the globe that both highlight and celebrate how actions can make for social and environmental change.

 Sam is passionate about seeking out small businesses that are implementing remarkable and exciting projects to tackle the climate crisis; she enjoys exploring how their innovation will help change the future of our world.